Formal Verification of Necessary Grounding via Successor Semantics

 6. Theological Resonance

-The name “Ω” was chosen to denote the logically inevitable, maximally positive entity.
-This has clear resonances with the biblical declaration in Exodus 3:14: “I AM WHO I AM” (Ehyeh asher ehyeh), which has historically been interpreted as asserting God’s necessary existence.
-Aquinas likewise defended the idea that God’s essence is existence itself (esse ipsum subsistens), making Him the ontological foundation of all contingent beings (Summa Theologica I.3.4).
+The designation “Ω” was chosen to denote the logically inevitable and maximally positive entity yielded by the grounding architecture.
+This choice resonates structurally with the biblical declaration in Exodus 3:14 — “I AM WHO I AM” (Ehyeh asher ehyeh), a formulation historically interpreted as expressing necessary existence rather than contingent identification.
+In a parallel philosophical register, Aquinas articulated the doctrine that God’s essence is existence itself (esse ipsum subsistens), thereby identifying the divine as the ontological foundation upon which all contingent beings depend (Summa Theologica I.3.4).

-For theists, this provides a novel confirmation of classical doctrine: not only is God conceivable as a maximally great being, but such a being must exist as a matter of modal necessity.
-For non-theists, the argument demonstrates that any coherent system of truths must terminate in a ground that resembles classical theism in structure, if not in name.
+For theists, this provides a structurally grounded confirmation of classical doctrine: not only is God conceivable as a maximally great being, but such a being must exist as a matter of modal necessity.
+For non-theists, the argument demonstrates that any coherent system of truths, meanings, or intelligibility must terminate in a ground that is structurally indistinguishable from classical theism, even if no theological language is adopted.

 Within this framework, the concept of the Logos provides an even deeper theological parallel.
 In the prologue of the Gospel of John (John 1:1), the Logos is presented as both divine and foundational: “In the beginning was the Word (Logos), and the Word was with God, and the Word was God.”